Updated 1/2020

 Pour 2 cups of boiling water over:

 Stir to immerse the herbs fully.
-Soon you will see the deep rich ruby-red color flow from the hibiscus herb.
+Almost immediately, you will see the deep rich ruby-red color flow from the hibiscus herb.
 It is beautiful to watch.

 Incredibly Simple Directions:

-- For more on code-words that are used to cover-up usage of seriously dangerous ingredients: Does ‘Tasty’ Kill? ~ Excitotoxins
+And learn the “code-words” that are used to cover-up usage of seriously dangerous ingredients, read Does ‘Tasty’ Kill? ~ Excitotoxins

 “True healthcare reform starts in your own kitchen, not in Washington.” ~Anonymous